zubinchopra/portaldocs/portal-sdk/templates/top-extensions-production-ready-metrics.md

 We require at least 100 loads of the UX (extension/blade/tiles) to get a signal.
 If you cannot generate that traffic authentically in the expected timeframe, please hold a bug bash to increase traffic.

-Use the following query to calculate the performance and reliability of your extension.
+To calculate the performance and reliability of your extension, use the query located at [https://aka.ms/portalfx/perfsignoff](https://aka.ms/portalfx/perfsignoff).

 ```json
     // First parameter startDate